worktheclock/replit.github.io/tutorials/18-telegram-bot.md

     db[str(latest_key() + 1)] = update.message.text
 ```

-It gets the latest key from the database, increments it by one and sets a new key-pair with the message.
+This gets the latest key from the database, increments it by one, and sets a new key-pair with the message.

 However, this will not be run until we register the handler, so add the following line after the other `dispatcher.add_handler(...)` lines: